khalfaan01/Finance-Tracker-Backend/README.md

 ---

-> **Note:** This backend is designed with fintech‑grade security in mind.
+> **Note:** This backend is designed with finance tech‑grade security in mind.
 Always review and harden configuration before deploying to production.